🏡 What Is Escrow and Why Is It Important?

 In real estate, escrow is a neutral third-party account that temporarily holds funds, documents, or property until specific contract conditions are satisfied.

-Think of it as a secure holding area — nothing changes hands until both sides complete their responsibilities.
-For example, your earnest money deposit is placed in escrow and stays protected there until closing.
+Think of escrow as a secure holding area — nothing changes hands until both the buyer and seller complete their responsibilities.
+For example, the buyer’s earnest money deposit is placed in escrow and remains protected until closing.

 ⚙️ How Does Escrow Work?